 Note 1.— Safety management provisions are contained in Chapter 3 and relate to a state safety programme.

-Note 2.— Within the context of this Standards Document – Safety Management, the term “service provider” refers to those organizations listed in Chapter 3,3.3.2.1 and does not include international general aviation operators.

-Note 3.— Safety management provisions for specified aviation service providers and operators are in Chapter 4 and relate to safety management systems (SMSs).
+Note 2.— Safety management provisions for specified service providers addressed under 3.3.2 are in Chapter 4 and relate to safety management systems (SMSs).

-Note 4. — No provision of this Standards Document – Safety Management is intended to transfer to the Civil Aviation Authority of Fiji, the responsibilities of the aviation service provider or operator.
+Note 3. — No provision of this Standards Document – Safety Management is intended to transfer to the Civil Aviation Authority of Fiji, the responsibilities of the service provider addressed under 3.3.2.
 This includes functions related to, or in direct support of, the safe operation of aircraft.

-Note 5.— In the context of this Standards Document – Safety Management, “responsibility” (singular) refers to the “Ministry of Civil Aviation and the Civil Aviation Authority of Fiji responsibility” with respect to international obligations under the Convention on International Civil Aviation, while “responsibilities” (plural) should be given its ordinary meaning (i.e., when referring to functions and activities that may be delegated).
+Note 4.— In the context of this Standards Document – Safety Management, “responsibility” (singular) refers to the “Ministry of Civil Aviation and the Civil Aviation Authority of Fiji responsibility” with respect to international obligations under the Convention on International Civil Aviation, while “responsibilities” (plural) should be given its ordinary meaning (i.e., when referring to functions and activities that may be delegated).

 CHAPTER 3.
-STATE SAFETY MANAGEMENT RESPONSIBILITIES
+STATE SAFETY PROGRAMME (SSP)

-3.1 State safety programme (SSP)
+3.1 General

-The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji shall establish and maintain an SSP that is commensurate with the size and complexity of the Fiji’s civil aviation system

-3.2 State safety policy, objectives and resources
+The Ministry of Civil Aviation and the Civil Aviation Authority of Fiji shall establish and manage an SSP in accordance with the four components detailed in 3.2, 3.3, 3.4 and 3.5, supported by a system description.3.2 State safety policy, objectives and resources (SSP Component 1)

 3.2.1 Primary aviation legislation